CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-cohesiveft-vns3-partner-template.md

 The Cohesive Networks VNS3 solution also provides a Docker subsystem that can run container based network application services such as proxy, reverse proxy, SSL/TLS termination, load balancing, content cache, network intrusion detection (NIDS) and web application firewall (WAF).

 ### Offer
 Cohesive Networks has provided a Virtual Appliance - called a Partner Template - that can be deployed to your CenturyLink Cloud account via a Service Task.
+CenturyLink will provide a credit for the Service Task costs associated with deploying the Cohesive Partner Template.
+Please follow the process below to request credit.
 In order to purchase a license or entitlement, please contact Cohesive Networks Sales using the contact information above.

 ### Audience
 CenturyLink Cloud Users